-1. Choose a debugging scenario, keeping in mind your site's resources, from the following list:

-• Scenario A: If you are using Enterprise PL/I for z/OS, Version 3.8 or later, and you want to get the most z/OS Debugger functionality and a small program size, use TEST (ALL, NOHOOK, SYM, SEPARATE) and the LISTVIEW(SOURCE) compiler option.
+- 1. Choose a debugging scenario, keeping in mind your site's resources, from the following list: - Scenario A: If you are using Enterprise PL/I for z/OS, Version 6.1 or later with APAR PH50085, and you want to access the source without providing the source location, use TEST(NOSEPARATE, SOURCE) and GOFF.
+With TEST(NOSEPARATE, SOURCE), the source content captured in the GOFF object is controlled by the LISTVIEW option in the same way as the source contents captured in the debug side file when you compile with TEST(SEPERATE). - Scenario B: If you are using Enterprise PL/I for z/OS, Version 3.8 or later, and you want to get the most z/OS Debugger functionality and a small program size, use TEST(ALL, NOHOOK, SYM, SEPARATE) and the LISTVIEW(SOURCE) compiler option.
 If you need to debug programs that are loaded into protected storage, verify that your site installed the Authorized Debug Facility.